 For any sherbert punch I’ve made, pineapple juice is always a given.
 I love the sweet flavor it offers without altering the color.

 While I tend to stay away from sodas as much as possible, especially for my kids, in this recipe it is a must.
 Several years ago I tried to make sherbert punch without soda to make it healthier and avoid the fizzy aspect for my oldest son isn’t who isn’t a big fan.
 Don’t do this.

 For this recipe I’ve used much less soda than most sherbert punch recipes, but some is necessary to help break down the sherbert.
-Besides ginger ale, any lemon-lime soda will also work.
+I make my sherbert punch with ginger ale but any lemon-lime soda will also work.

 Another trick I’ve learned is to always pour some (or all) of the soda directly over the sherbert to break it down.
 I like to still put half into the punch bowl before the sherbert so I can stir some of it in, but that is up to you.

 This time I tried using two different sizes of scoops of sherbert.
 I loved how well this worked.
 The smaller scoops will break down pretty fast.
 The larger scoops will take longer which is great if your punch will be sitting a little while.